-Searches in General
+Searches in General (All Grade Levels)

-District officials may conduct searches of students, their belongings, and their vehicles in accordance with law and district policy.
-Searches of students will be conducted without discrimination, based on, for example, reasonable suspicion, voluntary consent, or pursuant to district policy providing for suspicionless security procedures, including the use of metal detectors.
+In the interest of promoting student safety and drug-free schools, district officials may occasionally conduct searches.
+District officials may search students, their belongings, and their vehicles in accordance with law and district policy.
+Searches of students will be conducted without discrimination, based on, for example, reasonable suspicion or voluntary consent or pursuant to district policy providing for suspicion less security procedures, including the use of metal detectors.
 In accordance with the Student Code of Conduct, students are responsible for prohibited items found in their possession, including items in their personal belongings or in vehicles parked on district property.
 If there is reasonable suspicion to believe that searching a student's person, belongings, or vehicle will reveal evidence of a violation of the Student Code of Conduct, a district official may conduct a search in accordance with law and district regulations.